5 Tips to Make a Smoothie Thicker

 If you typically use orange juice in your smoothies, freeze some of it in an ice cube tray and add those to your smoothies!
-I used to freeze almond milk in an ice cube tray to make my smoothies extra thick.
-Our freezer is on the small side so I don’t do this anymore, but it can work well if you’re really trying to make a thick smoothie.
-(Note: Storebought almond milk will sometimes separate a bit when frozen.
-It tastes the same when blended up in a smoothie, so you can try it if you like it super thick!
-Freezing your liquid works really well if you like using juice in your smoothie!
+I don’t recommend freezing almond milk, as it will separate when frozen.
+But it tastes the same when blended up in a smoothie, so you can try it if you like it super thick!
+Freezing your liquid works really well if you like using juice in your smoothie.

 The better the blender, the less liquid you’ll have to use.
 If you don’t have a fancy blender, you might need a bit more liquid but try to only use a little at a time while you’re blending.
 If you add too much, it’ll be runny.
 I start with a little bit and add an extra splash if it’s too thick to blend.